Dogs are the wisest creatures on Earth.

 Instead, you need to internalize the difference between needs and wants.

-I want to be wealthy, get a great tech job, write a best-selling memoir, and become Batman.
+I want to be wealthy, write a best-selling memoir, and become a real-life Batman.

 But that stuff takes time.
 A long time.
 If I think about what I "don't have" all the time, I'll be sad.